Great Harwood F.C.: History

 In the summer of 1978 financial problems caused the club to fold.
 Following the demise of the club, Great Harwood Wellington became the town's leading football club as they adopted the name Great Harwood Town and immediately took over tenancy of the Showground.

 Colours

-The club's earliest recorded kit is red and black shirts, and by 1916 the club was wearing blue jerseys.
+The club's earliest recorded kit is red jerseys, which by 1912 it had changed to red and black shirts, and by 1916 the club was wearing blue jerseys.
 By the 1970s the club wore all red.